 The twin crises of the COVID-19 pandemic and the falling job market have created a global stir.
-Layoffs, furloughs, and salary cuts have become regular topics in our day-to-day conversations and discussions.
+Layoffs, furloughs, and salary cuts have become part of our regular conversations.
 Undoubtedly, the degree of impact is industry-dependent.
-But the latest trends tell us that even the best of technology and digital companies are affected in a time where operations have shifted to tablets and VPNs.
+But the latest trends tell us that even the best of technology and digital companies are affected at a time where operations have shifted to tablets and VPNs.

-Reading further, you will find some stats (and bad news) that pivot around employment.
-However, don’t lose heart, as we have listed some strategies to help you deal with this situation better.
+Reading further, you will find some stats and information that pivot around employment.
+We have also listed some strategies to help you deal with the situation in a better way.

 • Reports from The Wall Street Journal state that nearly 70,000 tech-startup employees worldwide have lost jobs since March, led by ventures in transportation, finance, AI, digital tools, etc. Here’s a list of venture-backed startups that are laying off hundreds of tech workers because of the coronavirus financial strains.
 This is happening because startups this year are cutting costs to make up for a loss of outside funding.

 • Microsoft has confirmed job cuts globally for the company to re-evaluate its business.

 • Swiggy, a food delivery company from India, announced the layoff of nearly 14% of its total workforce.

 • Zomato, another food delivery player from India, laid off 13% of its workforce and said it would implement salary cuts of up to 50% across the organization for at least six months.

 • LinkedIn, too, joined the bandwagon with approximately 960 layoffs.